Studio-42/elFinder/README.md

 **However, we recommend newest version.**

 ### Client
- * Modern browser. elFinder was tested in Firefox 12, Internet Explorer 8+, Safari 6, Opera 12 and Chrome 19
+ * Modern browser. elFinder was tested in Internet Explorer 8 and newest Firefox, Chrome, IE, Edge and Opera

 ### Server
  * Any web server